uit-cosmo/blobmodel/docs/contributor_guide.rst

 Install development version
 +++++++++++++++++++++++++++

-If you want to contribute code to :py:mod:`blobmodel`, we reccomend first forking the `GitHub repository <https://github.com/uit-cosmo/blobmodel/tree/main>`_.
+If you want to contribute code to :py:mod:`blobmodel`, we recommend first forking the `GitHub repository <https://github.com/uit-cosmo/blobmodel/tree/main>`_.
 Next, install the package in development mode:

 .. code-block:: bash